ums91/AirRadar24/README.md

 Open the index.html file in your preferred web browser.

 Contributions:
 Contributions to this project are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the GitHub repository.
+As an amateur programmer, I understand that my code may contain errors and may not follow best practices.
+This GitHub repository is a learning space where I document my progress and seek guidance from the community.
+I kindly request experienced developers to provide constructive feedback, suggestions, and help me improve my coding skills.
+I appreciate your understanding and support.If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the GitHub repository.